 Paul Hardy – Finance Assistant

 Since 2013, I have been managing Music Alive’s financial accounts.
 I am responsible for invoicing, payments and our financial reporting.
-I currently work two days each month and can be contacted by emailing email@example.com.
+I currently work fifteen hours each month and can be contacted by emailing firstname.lastname@example.org.

 Peter Harris – Job Aide

 Alongside Ian Jackson, I provide support to Debbie to deliver her role.
 This can include supporting music sessions and maintaining our resources.
 I have been volunteering with Music Alive since 2011 and have been employed since 2016.
-I will shortly be commencing a degree where I will continue my passion for teaching and music.
+I will shortly be commencing a degree at Plymouth University where I will study Primary Teaching with a specialism in Special Educational Needs thus furthering my passion in music and teaching!

 Ian Jackson – Job Aide